stevekutz/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+    Describe is often used as the header section for a group of related tests	while it is used to explain 	some specific test/expectation.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+    TDD is intended to write tests that will often fail on the first iteration and then refactor code  so that it passes.
+It tries to get the developer to focus on specifications/requirements before writing their actual application code.
+It is useful to have a process in place that keeps track of requirements/specifications while the project implementation is planned out.
 1. Mention three types of automated tests.
+    Unit Tests – test small parts of the codebase, often functions / methods Integration – Several parts(units) of codebase tested together to make sure they interact properly End-to-end – tests entire application and are usually composed of many unit tests, very expensive and time-consuming

 ## Project Set Up